Finnhorse: Colours

 Because of the vigorous colour breeding for chestnut in the early 20th century, combined with a genetic bottleneck resulting from the low number of Finnhorses that existed in the 1980s, colours such as grey and cream dilutions were preserved only by a few minor breeders.
 In the 1980s there were fewer than ten grey and palomino Finnhorses combined.
 All Finnhorse carriers of the cream gene today descend from a single maternal line, founded by the palomino mare Voikko (literally, "Palomino") who lived in the 1920s.
 While both cream dilution and black are rare, there are some known smoky blacks in the breed, the first of which was a filly foaled in 2009, identified as smoky black and confirmed as such by a DNA test in 2010.
 The filly is considered "if not the first ever, at least the first in a long long time."
 In April 2010, a filly appearing to be a double cream dilute was born, sired by a buckskin and out of a palomino.
-She was blue-eyed and had "pink skin and very pale coat", and was later officially recognised as a double cream dilute.
+She was blue-eyed and had "pink skin and very pale coat", and was officially recognised as a double cream dilute.

 The roan colour is rare, and today is passed on via a single dam line that descends from the strawberry roan mare Sonja, foaled in 1936.
 As of 2010, only six confirmed roan Finnhorses exist, all descendants of a 1987 mare, Taika-Tyttö, great-great-granddaughter of Sonja.
 The second-to-last roan line died out with the passing of the 1981 stallion Jesper Jr, who had no offspring.
 Grey exists in one dam line, descending from mare Pelelaikka, especially through her maternal grandson E.V.
-Johtotähti 1726-93Ta, an award-winning working section stallion.
-The second last grey line died in 2010 with the 1988 mare Iiris 2275-88R, who had no grey offspring.
+Johtotähti 1726-93Ta, an award-winning stallion.
+The second-last grey line died in 2010 with the 1988 mare Iiris 2275-88R, who had no grey offspring.

 The silver dapple gene survived for two reasons.
 First, it only affects black colour and therefore is "masked" in chestnuts.
-Second, when it does act on black and bay base coat colors, it produces a chestnut-like phenotype.
+Second, when it does act on black and bay base coats, it produces a chestnut-like phenotype.
 Silver dapple bays were long registered as "cinnamon chestnuts", and silver dapple blacks as "flaxen-maned dark chestnuts".

 Breed sections

 The Finnhorse stud book was created in 1907.
 Today it has four sections: the Working section (T; draught type), Trotter section (J), Riding section (R) and Pony-sized section (P) In 1924, the first split in the stud book was created, with the working or draught type (työlinja) horses in one section, and the "all-around" or "universal" lighter trotting horses in another.
 In 1965, this all-around section was renamed the trotter section.
-Then, in 1971, this lighter horse section was divided into three parts: the trotter (juoksijalinja), riding (ratsulinja) and pony-sized (pienhevoslinja) types.
+In 1971, this lighter horse section was divided into three parts: the trotter (juoksijalinja), riding (ratsulinja) and pony-sized (pienhevoslinja) types.
 Today, the majority of Finnhorses are of trotter type.